 - PEEK: this high-performance plastic provides high chemical and temperature resistance without degradation and provides excellent fatigue and stress-crack resistance.
 It is FDA-approved and suitable for use in medical device applications.

 - Acrylic Thermoplastics: provide excellent weatherability and resistance to UV fading.
 They feature high tensile strength and are scratch-resistant.
 Acrylics are also available in FDA-approved grades for use in food and medical applications.

-Contact Stack Plastics to discuss material selection and tooling requirements for your overmolding project.
+Contact Springboard to discuss material selection and tooling requirements for your overmolding project.